 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-The title of native princes or head chiefs of Hayti, Cuba, Peru, Mexico, and other regions of America, who were found reigning there when these countries were discovered by the Spaniards.
+- noun The title of native princes or head chiefs of Hayti, Cuba, Peru, Mexico, and other regions of America, who were found reigning there when these countries were discovered by the Spaniards.
 Also applied to the chiefs of independent tribes of Indians in modern times.

-- n.
-Also written cassique, cazique, cazic.
+- noun Also written cassique, cazique, cazic.

-- n.
-See Cazique.
+- noun See Cazique.

 Etymologies

-- American Spanish, from Arawak kassequa, chieftain.
-(American Heritage® Dictionary of the English Language, Fourth Edition)
+from The American Heritage® Dictionary of the English Language, 4th Edition

 Examples